Stnghn/Stnghn/README.md

 - 👋 Hi, I’m @Stnghn
-- 👀 I’m interested in understanding what is this
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning this
+- 🌱 I’m currently learning how to use the website
-- 💞️ I’m looking to collaborate on this
+- 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me here

 <!---